-Following the bloody Battle of Antietam (September 17, 1862), Confederate General Robert E. Lee was forced to retreat back into Virginia, ending his first invasion of the North.
+Following the bloody Battle of Antietam (September 17, 1862), Confederate General Robert E. Lee retreated into Virginia, ending his first invasion of the North.
 The commander of the Army of the Potomac, Major General George McClellan, chose not to pursue Lee’s retreating Army of Northern Virginia, prompting President Abraham Lincoln to issue an executive order on November 5, 1862, replacing McClellan with Major General Ambrose E. Burnside.

 Lincoln and General-in-Chief Henry W. Halleck urged Burnside to launch an invasion of Virginia quickly.
-Burnside submitted a plan to Halleck on November 9 that called for the Army of the Potomac to cross the Rappahannock River at the town of Fredericksburg and seize control of the Richmond, Fredericksburg and Potomac Railroad, which would be used for a rapid invasion of the Confederate capital at Richmond.
-Halleck and Lincoln approved the plan and by November 19, 1862, the 115,000-man Army of the Potomac was positioned to cross the Rappahannock at Stafford Heights across from Fredericksburg.
+Burnside submitted a plan to Halleck on November 9 that called for the Army of the Potomac to cross the Rappahannock River at the town of Fredericksburg and seize control of the Richmond, Fredericksburg and Potomac Railroad, which he would use for a rapid invasion of the Confederate capital at Richmond.
+Halleck and Lincoln approved the plan.
+By November 19, 1862, Burnside had readied his the 115,000-man Army of the Potomac to cross the Rappahannock at Stafford Heights across from Fredericksburg.

 December 11, 1862